fatcatdog/SpringJpaVueJsTodoApp/README.md

 This is a "todo" or "task manager" CRUD app.
 For those who want to run these projects locally without Docker, on my local machine I have Node.js, npm, Maven, Java 8, and MySql 8 running.
 Towards the bottom of this page I provide instructions on how to configure the SpringBoot project to run locally (requires one file change).
-I was on a Mac when I built these apps so Windows terminal commands likely differ.
-I still am in the process of implementing testing and logging functionalities.
+I was on a Mac when I built these apps so Windows terminal commands might differ.

 This full-stack application contains the following: